READ-BYI-PLEASE/Vie-s-boundaries-and-such./README.md

 Fandomless but I love a few characters, these includes:

 La Muerte (Book of Life)

 Coral Glasses (ENA Dream BBQ)

 Death Wolf (Puss in Boots 2)

 Notch (Minecraft mythos)

 Discord and King Sombra (MLP)

 Ceroba (Undertale Yellow)

 Asriel (Undertale)

 I create OCS based on chess or from any of the topics I randomly read (doesn't mean I am a fan of them): Prehistory, History, Historical Figures, Songs, Nature, Animals.

 Yes I fantasize in my mind but the idea of doing it irl icks me off.
 Not to mention it is also painful, so please do not confuse it for a need to get laid, creep.

 I AM SELECTIVELY MUTE.
 I only interact verbally with my three best friends and gf :).
+But I also interact if the conversation is VERY serious or important.
+Sometimes I might talk with you if I'm interested or in a very good mood :).

 Yes I make sex jokes, doesn't mean I'm into it irl.
 Oml.